The Blanching Highlights

 How Blanching Makes It Easier to Peel Thin-Skinned Fruits and Vegetables

-When you boil any type of fruit or vegetable, it cooks from the outside (the part closest to the boiling water) in.
-By putting fruits or vegetables in boiling water for just a minute or two before putting them into ice water allows just the very outer part of the fruit, the part just under the skin, to become soft.
+When you boil any fruit or vegetable, it cooks from the outside (the part closest to the boiling water).
+So, putting fruits or vegetables in boiling water for just a minute or two before putting them into ice water allows the very outer part of the fruit, the part under the skin, to become soft.

-Once that happens, it becomes very easy to peel thin skins off of these fruits and vegetables; the skin will easily pull away from the very thin and very soft cooked layer.
+Once that happens, it becomes straightforward to peel the thin skins off of these fruits and vegetables; the skin will easily pull away from the very thin and very soft cooked layer.

-To make it even easier to peel, use a sharp knife to cut an X in the bottoms of the food you are blanching: peaches, nectarines, apricots, tomatoes, cipponlini or pearl onions.
-Once you have stopped the cooking process in the ice bath, simply use a sharp paring knife to pull up the edges of the skin where you made the X and peel away.
+To make it even easier to peel, use a sharp knife to cut an X in the bottoms of the food you are blanching: peaches, nectarines, apricots, tomatoes, cipollini, or pearl onions.
+Then, once you have stopped the cooking process in the ice bath, use a sharp paring knife to pull up the edges of the skin where you made the X and peel away.

 How Blanching Brightens and Fixes Color

-When we talk about brightening and fixing color, we're talking about the color green in vegetables like broccoli, spinach, kale, green beans, peas, etc. Have you ever noticed that orange carrots and peppers are bright orange, that red peppers are bright red and that yellow peppers are bright yellow but that green vegetables are a bit dull looking?
+When we talk about brightening and fixing color, we're talking about the color green in vegetables like broccoli, spinach, kale, green beans, peas, etc. Have you ever noticed that orange carrots and peppers are bright orange, red peppers are bright red, and yellow peppers are bright yellow, but green vegetables are dull-looking?

-That's because, even though the green of the chlorophyll in those plants is there providing the green color, small air pockets cloud the color.
-A quick plunge into boiling water bursts some outer cell walls allowing the air to escape and letting the true bright green of the chlorophyll shine through.
+That's because, even though the green of the chlorophyll in those plants provides the green color, small air pockets cloud the color.
+A quick plunge into boiling water bursts some outer cell walls, allowing the air to escape and letting the true bright green of the chlorophyll shine through.

-Blanching not only brightens but it also fixes the color.
-What this means is that blanched vegetables do not turn brown over time like raw vegetables do.
-All fruits and vegetables contain enzymes that, if left unchecked, break down the foods into what is ultimately a brown, slimy mess.
+Blanching not only brightens but also fixes the color.
+This means blanched vegetables do not turn brown over time like raw vegetables.
+All fruits and vegetables contain enzymes that, if left unchecked, break down the foods into a brown, slimy mess.